 On the Sirtfood site, the authors claim that:

 Their diet will stop you from yo-yo dieting.
 HAHAHAHAHAHAHAHAHAHAHAHA! *takes breath* HAHAHAHAAHAHAHAHAHAHAHAAHAHA!!!!
 That’s a good one!

 “There is growing evidence that sirtuin activators may have a wide range of health benefits as well as building muscle and suppressing appetite.
 These include improving memory, helping the body better control blood sugar levels and cleaning up the damage from free radical molecules that can accumulate in cells and lead to cancer and other diseases.”

 Beware of the ‘growing evidence’ claim, because it means, ‘every bit of evidence for this thing is either in lab dishes or animals, and really, this statement means nothing but we’re trying to pretend that it does and hoping the average person won’t clue in.’

 They claim that polyphenols, which are an antioxidant found in red wine and chocolate, burn fat and help clear cellular waste.
 Pffft.
 NO.

-They also claim that participants in their piss-poor study that nobody has seen actually lost weight and gained muscle, all due to Sirtfoods.
+They also claim that participants in their study that nobody has seen actually lost weight and gained muscle, all due to Sirtfoods.

 Nothing these guys claim the diet can do has been tested in humans or is even legit in terms of physiology.

-I don’t mean to be a bitch, but this is exactly what I’d expect from two ‘celebrity nutritionists’ who think wine burns fat.
+This is exactly what I’d expect from two ‘celebrity nutritionists’ who think wine burns fat.
 Sorry!
 Not sorry!